hoanphungt/final-project-healthy-meal-planner-client/README.md

 The idea of the app is to generate for users one recipe per day randomly from the database, the ability to change the recipe associated to a day and to print a shopping list based on all the recipes selected for the week.

 ### Some features of the apps:
-- creating user accounts
+- Creating user accounts
-- generating a list of recipes
+- Generating a list of recipes
-- generating a shopping list that included all the necessary ingredients in the right quantity (calculated for the number of household members)
+- Generating a shopping list that included all the necessary ingredients in the right quantity (calculated for the number of household members)

 ## Tech stack
-JavaScript
+* JavaScript
-React
+* React
-Redux
+* Redux
-CSS
+* CSS

 ## Demo
 [Working MVP Demo](https://loized.com/img/meal/video_meal.gif)